ubicucsd/bootcamp_18_19/1_CommandLine.md

 ### TODO

 Right now, everyone's passowrd is ubic2018 but you probably have your own password in mind for your account.
-Type ```passwd username``` and follow the prompts to set your own password.
+Type ```passwd my_username``` and follow the prompts to set your own password.

 ---